syuvivida/xtozh_common/lxplus_HTcondor/skimming/Readme.md

 # If you want to run multiple files, use this way
 condor_submit main.sub -append "listFile = yourDataList"
 ```
+## Useful commands of HTcondor

-### Check status of job and other useful commands
+### Check status of job
 Using the following command to check the status of jobs
 ```
 condor_q
 condor_q <ClusterID>
 ```
 ### Problem handling
-If the status of job is "hold" which means something wrong,
-using following command to know the reason.
+If the status of job is "hold" which means something is wrong, using following command to study the reason.
 ```
 condor_q -analyze <ClusterID.jobID>
 ```